-9 Types of Content That Will Help Your Local SEO
+9 Types Of Content That Will Help Your Local SEO

+Your website plays second fiddle to Google Business Profile and other Google search result features now.

-Ranking for local SEO used to be pretty straightforward.
+Back in the day, ranking for local SEO used to be pretty straightforward.
 You’d add your NAP to the footer, build a few directory links, and voila!
 You were on your way to the local 7-pack.

 Somewhere along the line, the 7-pack reduced to a 3-pack and local directory links are no longer enough.

-To move up the ranks in local SEO, you need content.
+To move up the ranks in local SEO search results and compete with zero click results, you need rich local content.

-Say you’re the lucky owner Blue Star Donuts (yes, it is my dream to own my a donut shop one-day #lifegoals), it’s unlikely you’re going to be able to compete with big chains for keywords such as ”best donuts”.
-But you may be able to rank for a term like “best donuts in Portland.”

 Don’t believe me?
-Just look at what the team at seoreseller.com did.
-They increased traffic almost 300 percent by creating custom local content.
+Seoreseller.com increased traffic by almost 300% by creating custom local content.

 And, they aren’t alone.